MinhThanh1999/RFM-Analysis/README.md

 # RFM-Analysis
+Use Python to analyze customer segments to get insights for company

 ## DATASET:
     we have 2 relational tables with 1st table about customer information and 2nd table about RFM classification.